ICC4103-202210-WebTech/lab13-sol/README.md

 `app/views/events/new.html.erb`.
 3. Now go to the Shopping Cart section of the site and take a look at how the Bootstrap table style is applied.
 4. Lastly, go to the Orders section of the site and have a look at how paging controls have been added beneath the table displaying the list of orders.
-A gem called [https://github.com/ddnexus/pagy](pagy) has been added to the project, which enables paging features when displaying long tables.
+A gem called [pagy](https://github.com/ddnexus/pagy) has been added to the project, which enables paging features when displaying long tables.
 You may want to use this in your project assignments later on.

 ## Get psyched up!

 1. [1 point] Edit the home page of the Ticket Shop to present the upcoming events in a format similar to the index view of events you inspected according to the indications above.
 Move the view code at `app/views/events/index.html.erb:13-29` to a new partial view (e.g. `app/views/events/_event_tile.html.erb`), so that you can reuse the event tiles in the home page located at `app/views/pages/home.html.erb`.
-1. [1 point] Modify `EventsController` so that the parameters required to create or update an event are permitted.
+2. [1 point] Modify `EventsController` so that the parameters required to create or update an event are permitted.
 That is, complete the call to the `fetch` method in `EventsController#event_params`.
-2. [0.5 point] Ensure that the form to create new events (i.e., '`/events/new`') works properly and it is possible to save a new event, however, keeping the event venue constant.
+3. [1 point] Ensure that the form to create new events (i.e., '`/events/new`') works properly and it is possible to save a new event, however, keeping the event venue constant.
 You may add a constant routing parameter, or a hidden input field to the form at `app/views/events/new.html.erb`.
-3. [1 point] Add a select box allowing to choose the event venue for a new event in the form at `app/views/events/new.html.erb`.
+4. [1 point] Add a select box allowing to choose the event venue for a new event in the form at `app/views/events/new.html.erb`.
 The select box must display the names of available event venues, in alphabetical order.
+For this, take a look at `app/views/events/_form.html.erb`, which is used in `app/views/events/edit.html.erb`.
-4. [1 point] Add a nested form to `app/views/events/new.html.erb` that allows creating a new event including just one ticket type.
+5. [1 point] Add a nested form to `app/views/events/new.html.erb` that allows creating a new event including just one ticket type.
 Make sure you properly set the `accepts_nested_attributes_for` macro in the `Event` model.
+You may see `app/views/events/_form.html.erb` for inspiration on how to accomplish this.
-5. [0.5 point] Complete the view at `app/views/events/show.html.erb`, showing the information about an event, including the name of the event venue, and a table displaying the available ticket types.
+6. [1 point] Complete the view at `app/views/events/show.html.erb`, showing the information about an event, including the name of the event venue, and a table displaying the available ticket types.
 Add links (with Bootstrap `btn`,`btn-primary` style) necessary to add a new ticket type to the current event (use the necessary path helper for this), and to open the `edit` page for the current event.
-6. [1 point] Complete the view at `app/views/events/edit.html.erb`, allowing to update an event.
-You do not need to include a nested form to edit the ticket types.

 ## Grading